anshjoseph/felics-ae-ascon/FELICS-AE/documentation/howto-add-cipher.md

     - add these files to `implementation.info`'s `EncryptCode` and `DecryptCode` sections (comma-separated, without extension).

-4. To make your implementation portable, use the types defined in `cipher.h` (included by `data_types.h`).
+4. To make your implementation portable across all four platforms, use the types defined in `cipher.h` (included by `data_types.h`).
 These types provide uniform macros for platform-specific types, memory access functions, and alignment.

 5. Optionally, to reduce duplication across versions, you may want to use symbolic links; the `source/ciphers/.templates` folder stores